Tech-at-DU/Flask-Playlister/P08-Adding-Bootstrap/content.md

 > [challenge]
 >
 > Can you wrap each of the playlists in a `card` class?
-Use the [Cards Documentation](https://getbootstrap.com/docs/4.1/components/card/) for help.
+Use the [Cards Documentation](https://getbootstrap.com/docs/4.3/components/card/) for help.
+Again this  is the 4.3.1 specific documentation, but you can get the latest version by visiting  the [Bootstrap website](https://getbootstrap.com) and clicking  on their **Documentation** (the documentation URL changes with each version, so we can't link the latest here).

 # Styling the Show Template